 This is a sterile procedure done in the X-ray department by radiology doctors.
 You will be asked to lie flat on the X-ray table.
 The filter can be put in place through the blood vessel at the top of your leg or through the vessel on the right of your neck.
 The area is painted with antiseptic, you are draped in sterile towelling, and local anaesthetic is injected around the entry site - this may sting.
 A small tube is then placed into the blood vessel through which the filter is to be placed.
-A clear liquid called contrast media, which shows up on X-ray, is injected through the tube into your blood vessels, while a continuous X-ray is being taken.
-This may cause a brief hot sensation within your body, which may feel slightly odd but it is not dangerous.
+A clear liquid called contrast media, which shows up on X-ray, is injected through the tube into your blood vessels, while X-ray imaging is being taken.
+The contrast media may cause a brief hot sensation within your body, which may feel slightly odd but it is not dangerous, and will be only momentary.
 The injection may also make you feel as though you have passed urine, but this is not the case.

-Once the x-ray pictures are complete and the vena cava is free of clot to allow safe filter insertion, then the filter is placed in this position through a further small tube.
+Once the X-ray pictures are complete and the vena cava is free of clot to allow safe filter insertion, then the filter is placed in this position through a further small tube.
 Then the tube is removed and the filter left in place.